#{ServerName}

 The best dog-friendly days out in Cornwall

-We know a lot of people visit Cornwall to explore the beautiful beaches and majestic moors with their dog, but there’s so much more to do in Kernow than walkies.
+A lot of people visit Cornwall to explore the beautiful beaches and majestic moors with their dog, but in this guide we’re looking beyond the fabulous pet-friendly walks the county offers.

-We know the feeling, so we’ve compiled a list of the best dog-friendly attractions in Cornwall, so you’ll always have places to visit and things to do with your four-legged best friend, come rain or shine.
+We’ve compiled a list of the best dog-friendly attractions in Cornwall, so you’ll always have places to visit and things to do with your four-legged best friend, come rain or shine.
+We also know some great dog-friendly Cornish pubs, to fuel your adventures.

-Looking for a place to stay?
-Check out our dog-friendly cottages in Cornwall.
-Or, for more holiday inspiration, take a look at our dog-friendly guide to Cornwall.
+If after reading this guide, you’re feeling inspired to book a holiday in Cornwall with your dog, browse our dog-friendly cottages in Cornwall.
+Or, for more holiday ideas, take a look at our dog-friendly guide to Cornwall.

 Best 3 family attractions